What Is Easter?

 The Easter Service is not some sort of a stand-alone thing.
 It is part of a series of events, the devotions of Holy Week, that the early Church treated as one worship service.
 It starts at the Thursday of the Command (also 'Holy Thursday' or 'Maundy Thursday'), which marks Jesus' mandates to serve, to take Holy Communion, and to love as He loved.
 On that day Jesus was betrayed and arrested.
-At the end of the Thursday service, the altar (sometimes the whole sanctuary, the halls and entryways) is stripped bare and treated as if preparing for a funeral.
+At the end of the Thursday service, the altar (sometimes the whole sanctuary, the halls and entryways) is stripped bare and treated as if preparing for a funeral, and lights are made low or candles made fewer.
 That's because it is for a funeral -- Good Friday is the day of Jesus' execution, the first day of Jesus' death.
 Today, Good Friday services are usually in the early evening, but tradition puts it at late-afternoon, when the gospels say Christ died.
 The Catholic tradition has a lengthy Easter Vigil of believers awaiting Christ's return by acts of worship, for Saturday or the early morning hours of Sunday.
-The empty tomb was discovered at sunrise on Sunday morning, so Christians often start celebrating the resurrection with worship at sunrise, with more worship services throughout the morning.
+The empty tomb was discovered at sunrise on Sunday morning, so Christians often start celebrating the resurrection with worship at sunrise, with more worship celebrations throughout the morning.
 Traditionally, the church uses the Easter services to baptize new adult believers, after using the Lent period for teaching them about the faith.

 There are some ways to celebrate Easter that families can do, together: